What exactly is Bitcoin?

 As we now know, there is no central bitcoin server.
 Any and all information about bitcoins is hosted on the millions of computers that house bitcoin wallets.
 Now is about when you’d say “Hang on there just a second, doesn’t that just mean that it’d be even easier to hack, since the only information I’d have to change would be on my computer?”

 This is where the blockchain comes into play.
-Every bitcoin has it’s own uniquely identifying, really long hexadecimal code (in base 16, using A-F in place of 10-15, meaning you can represent bigger values with fewer numbers).
-Whenever you transact with bitcoins somewhere, a broadcast is sent to everyone on the blockchain, saying that this wallet address is sending these specific bitcoins to that wallet address.
+Every bitcoin wallet has it’s own uniquely identifying, really long hexadecimal code (in base 16, using A-F in place of 10-15, meaning you can represent bigger values with fewer numbers).
+Whenever you transact with bitcoins somewhere, a broadcast is sent to everyone on the blockchain, saying that this wallet address is sending these bitcoins to that wallet address.

 What is a Bitcoin Blockchain?